HealthRx.com

 How GoodRx Makes Money

 GoodRx generates the majority of its revenue through a fee-per-transaction model tied to pharmacy benefit managers (PBMs).
 Each time a consumer fills a prescription using a GoodRx coupon, the platform receives a share of the transaction fee from the PBM processing the claim.
 This is how the service remains free for users.
+Peer-reviewed work has described this pharmacy-PBM discount fill model and the scale it has reached in US prescription purchasing [1].

 PBMs like Express Scripts, CVS Caremark, and Optum Rx negotiate bulk pricing with pharmacies.
 GoodRx aggregates these rates and displays the lowest available price for a given medication at nearby pharmacies.
 The consumer pays the discounted price at the counter, the PBM processes the adjudication, and GoodRx receives a per-claim fee.
 This arrangement means GoodRx functions as a lead-generation tool for PBMs.
 It drives prescription volume to their networks, which strengthens PBM bargaining power with pharmacies.